 Term life insurance is a specific type of life insurance that provides death benefit coverage (a payment to beneficiaries in the event of your death) over a predetermined period of time, generally 10 to 30 years.
-This type of insurance is usually appropriate if the policyholder expects their beneficiaries to only need the death benefit payout for a certain period of time before outgrowing the necessity (e.g. single parent with young children, individual with currently high expenses that expects expense to lower after the term period).
-If you die during this time period your named beneficiaries will obtain the benefit.
+If you die during this time period your named beneficiaries will obtain the benefit, and if not, they will receive nothing.
 Once the stated time period passes, you can either choose to renew the policy or let it expire.